 - Result: They were able to use StatSocial audience data and export it into the brand’s attribution system to see the actual revenue impact of those campaigns.
 This direct attribution to sales revenue is a radical new development for the influencer marketing industry.

 One of the biggest mistakes marketers make when planning out their strategy is mainly relying on first-party data.
 How can you know what you’re missing if you never look outside?
-Social audience insights are crucial to seeing the whole picture of your customers, beyond their interactions with your brand.
+Third-party data is crucial to seeing the whole picture—interactions, interests, and affinities—your customers have outside of your brand so that you can piece together who they are.

 If you’re interested in understanding how social audience insights can help transform your marketing strategy, let’s chat.